 Progress for KS2 is measured using the children’s KS1 scores which are converted into points and an average of reading, writing and maths is used to plot the expected progress for each child based on the average KS1 score.

-Hopefully, this helps you to interpret the data for KS2.
 Please follow the link below to see this year’s results.